p-sin/pytest-training/pytest-training.md

 ## Task time

-Write out a set of tests for the collect_result_2, validate_result_range and validate_test_type functions.
+Write out a set of tests for the randomise_result, collect_result_2, validate_result_range and validate_test_type functions.

 We won't test collect_result_1 at this time (can you guess why?)